Charter Schools Program Grants to Charter Management Organizations for the Replication and Expansion of High-Quality Charter Schools (CMO Grants)

-For information about the FY 2023 CSP CMO Grants awards and previous awards, please visit the Awards page.
+For information about previous awards, please visit the Awards webpage.

 The major purposes of the CSP are to:

-- expand opportunities for all students, particularly traditionally underserved students, to attend charter schools and meet challenging State academic standards;
+- Expand opportunities for all students, particularly for children with disabilities, English learners, and other traditionally underserved students, to attend charter schools and meet challenging State academic standards;

-- provide financial assistance for the planning, program design, and initial implementation of public charter schools;
+- Provide financial assistance for the planning, program design, and initial implementation of charter schools;

-- aid States in providing facilities support to charter schools; and
+- Aid States in providing facilities support to charter schools;

-- support efforts to strengthen the charter school authorizing process.
+- Support efforts to strengthen the charter school authorizing process; and

-Through CSP CMO Grants, the Department awards grants to CMOs on a competitive basis to enable them to replicate and/or expand one or more high-quality charter schools.
+The CSP CMO Grant program is authorized under Title IV, Part C of the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act (ESEA) (20 U.S.C.
+7221-7221j).
+Through CSP CMO Grants, the Department awards grants to charter management organizations (CMOs) on a competitive basis to enable them to replicate or expand one or more high-quality charter schools.
 Grant funds may be used to significantly increase the enrollment of, or add one or more grades to, an existing high-quality charter school or to open one or more new charter schools or new campuses of a high-quality charter school based on the educational model of an existing high-quality charter school.
-Charter schools that receive financial assistance through CSP CMO Grants provide programs of elementary or secondary education, or both, and may also serve students in early childhood education programs or postsecondary students, consistent with the terms of their charter.
+Charter schools that receive financial assistance through CSP CMO Grants provide elementary or secondary education programs, or both, and may also serve students in early childhood education programs or postsecondary students, consistent with the terms of their charter.